springernature/frontend-toolkits/toolkits/springernature/packages/springernature-submission-header/README.md

     }
 }

 The template included is handlebars, but it is not required.
-It also assumes you have a `defaultDateFormat` helper available to format your date to `DD Mmm YYYY` format, but this need not necessarily be handled in the template.
+It also assumes you have a `defaultDateFormat` helper available to format your date as `DD Mmm YYYY`, but this need not necessarily be handled in the template.

 This component requires the global expander component.
-It also requires the arrow mixin and the template colours from the brand context.
+It also requires the arrow mixin and the $context--colors var from the brand context (see below).

 ### CSS